maxencedauphin/bgg-project/README.md

 pip install uvicorn
 ```

-Then you can start the API from within the `bgg-project` folder:
+Then you can start the API from within the `bgg_project` folder:

 ```shell
 uvicorn api_file:app --reload